KelliePetersen/OOPwithPHP/src/phpadvanced/Design_Patterns.md

 •	 **Prototype** - Using clone to generate objects, uses composition
 •	 **Service Locator** - Asking your system for objects
 •	 **Dependency Injection** - Letting your system give you objects
+•	 **Composite** - Composing structures in which groups of objects can be used as if they were individual objects
+•	 **Decorator** - A flexible mechanism for combining objects at runtime to extend functionality
+•	 **Facade** - Creating a simple interface to complex or variable systems

 ## Strategy Pattern